NixOS/nix/doc/manual/src/contributing/cli-guideline.md

 ## Goals

 Purpose of this document is to provide a clear direction to **help design delightful command line** experience.
-This document contain guidelines to follow to ensure a consistent and approachable user experience.
+This document contains guidelines to follow to ensure a consistent and approachable user experience.

 ## Overview